ColgateSmile/RainDropGame/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please create an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgments
-Special thanks to all contributors and supporters.
-Inspired by various educational games and tools to make learning fun and interactive.
-Enjoy the Math Rain Game and improve your math skills!

 css
 Copy code